-Why would we waste precious time filming an artist sitting in his/her apartment or a musician playing on the subway?
-And then spend countless hours editing and posting it to our site?
+Why would should I waste precious time filming an artist sitting in his/her apartment or a musician playing on the subway?
+And then spend countless hours editing and posting it to my site?

-And why would we ask potential sponsors to be a part of that play?
-Well, that's one of the cool things about our site and why we started it.
+Well, that's one of the cool things about this site and why I started it.
 Culture Catch can and will continue to showcase the high-profile folks, but we'll also help boost the careers of the artists who need a platform.

-You see we're not competing with AOL or myspace.
-We want to be a site for smart culture people.
-We don't need, nor want, everyone.
-We want smart folks who trust us when we share someone they don't know.
-That may be arrogant on our part, but we feel passionately that it's worth the gamble.
+I'm not competing with AOL or myspace.
+I want this site to resonate with smart culture people.
+I don't need, nor want, everyone.
+I want smart folks who trust me when I share someone they don't know.
+That may be arrogant on my part, but I feel passionately that it's worth the gamble.

-And that's why I love the fact that we can share art with the world with our website.
+And that's why I love the fact that I can share art with the world with this website.
 For every Les Paul, there might be a dozen who will never get the opportunities that fortune/luck/talent afforded him.
 But who knows, the way viral marketing works on the web... anything is possible.
 He/she could be the next big thing in a matter of months, the next person to reach the stars.

-And while we have many high-profile podcasts/vidcasts that we're getting ready to post, including such artists as Echo & The Bunnymen, The Buzzcocks, Ian Anderson, actor Matthew Modine, writer Gore Vidal, adult film star Tera Patrick, etc., we'll be posting the nearly-knowns and the should-be-knowns, too.
+And while I have many high-profile podcasts/vidcasts getting ready to post, including such artists as Echo & The Bunnymen, Buzzcocks, actor Matthew Modine, writer Gore Vidal, adult film star Tera Patrick, etc., I'll be posting the nearly-knowns and the should-be-knowns, too.
 And they will have their opportunity to share their art with the world.